 How can I connect with Office of Graduate Research (OGR) staff for my HDR?

 The OGR remains open and eager to assist any students in this difficult time.
 However, in light of the current circumstances, appointments and meetings are to be held online or over the phone wherever possible.
 Individual appointments with OGR staff members can be booked online through the OGR Appointments Scheduler in the REST FLO site.
-These will be held via Zoom.
+These will be held via Microsoft Teams.

 Where can I find information about candidature management?